tfabris/TomServo/README.md

 Keep the parts in their arranged positions, in the blender file, when you export. **Do not tilt the parts,** they are already in their printing positions.

+Open the file:

   - Open the "Tom.blend" file in Blender.
     - (Do not print from the "Hand" or "Shoulder" files, those are intermediate work files.)

+Ensure correct scaling:

   - Ensure that "Unit Scale" of the blender file is set to 2.275:
     - Select the "Scene" properties panel.
 Should be the lower right hand panel in the UI, select its fifth icon which is "Scene"), expand the "Units" section and ensure the Unit Scale is 2.275.

+Activate surface textures:

-  - Make sure the realtime viewport display of the modifiers on the "Train" objects and the "Barrel" object are enabled, so that they print with the correct surface textures.
+  - Make sure the realtime viewport display of the modifiers on "Barrel" object are enabled, so that it prints with the correct surface textures.
-    - Select each of these objects in turn and perform the following steps on them.
-They must be selected one at a time (multi-select doesn't work for these steps):
-      - Train 1 through Train 6
-      - Barrel
+    - Select the "Barrel" object.
-    - Select a single one of those objects.
-Object should have an orange outline.
+    - Object should have an orange outline.
-    - There should be either one modifier or two modifiers on the object (Subdivision and/or Displace), seen in the "Modifiers" panel, lower right hand panel in the UI; press the "Modifiers" icon in the properties panel, which is the eighth icon which looks like a blue wrench.
+    - There should be two modifiers on the object (Subdivision and Displace), seen in the "Modifiers" panel, lower right hand panel in the UI; press the "Modifiers" icon in the properties panel, which is the eighth icon which looks like a blue wrench.
     - Examine the "Realtime" button for each of the modifiers.
 The button is the third of four icons next to the modifier name.
 The button icon looks like a tiny LCD screen on the modifier panel.
       - If the icon is gray, it means the realtime display for that modifier is turned off.
       - If the icon is lit up blue and white, the realtime display for that modifier is turned on.
-      - Make sure the realtime display is turned on for the Subdivision and Displace modifiers on the Barrel object, and for the Subdivision modifier on all six of the Train objects.
+      - Make sure the realtime display is turned on for the Subdivision and Displace modifiers on the Barrel object.
     - Do not "Apply" these modifiers, or else everything in this file will permanently run slowly.
 Just make sure the realtime viewport display of the modifiers is turned on before exporting.
     - If you are doing editing on this blender file, blender's speed and responsiveness will improve if you turn off the realtime viewport display of these modifiers.
 Don't forget to turn them back on before exporting.

-  - In the main viewport window, group-select the objects you want to print.
+Export each color group:

-    - You will be making multiple selections to export separate groups of objects, to print them in their own resin colors and/or paint them as a group.
+    You will be making multiple selections to export separate groups of objects, to print them in their own resin colors and/or paint them as a group.
 Even if printing in the correct resin colors, you'll still be painting most of the pieces anyway, since the resin colors will not be screen-accurate.

-    - Select the objects arranged in each color group:
+  - In the main viewport window, group-select the objects arranged in each color group, and export each group after selecting:
       - Clear objects:
         - Dome Bottom/Top
-      - Red/Silver objects together:
-        - Barrel (and its child, Barrel Crossbars, keep these together as if they were one object)
-        - Engine block
-        - Face
-        - Jaw Top
-        - Lower Hat/Top Hat
-        - Beak Bottom/Top
-        - Engine Pipes 1/2
       - White objects:
         - Hand L/R
         - Hoverskirt